Elvipy/pierricklv.github.io/content/teaching.md

     content:
       title: 2023-2024
       text: Supervision of mathematics exercice sessions in a Bachelor in Engineering Mechanics at the University of Lyon.
               - Document about complex numbers and polynomials
               - Test about complex numbers and polynomials
     design:
       columns: '2'
-      view: citation
 ---